-IMB is a brand new research centre and an exciting place to work for young, ambitious scientists.
+IMB is a modern research centre and an exciting place to work for young, ambitious scientists.
 We study questions at the very forefront of biological research.
-Generous support by the Boehringer Ingelheim Foundation means that our researchers can embark upon ground-breaking long-term projects that could not be achieved in other institutions.
+Generous support by the Boehringer Ingelheim Foundation means that our researchers can embark on ground-breaking long-term projects that could not be achieved in other institutions.

-As a PhD student or postdoc at IMB you will be a key part of our research team and will be working on projects of fundamental biological importance or of relevance to human disease.
+As a PhD student or postdoc at IMB, you will be a key part of our research team and work on projects of fundamental biological importance or of relevance to human disease.
 Your research will be conducted in a vibrant and highly interdisciplinary environment with leaders in the fields of epigenetics, genome stability, developmental biology and systems biology.
-As IMB is still in its start-up phase, there are many exciting opportunities for PhD students and postdocs to join us.

 As part of the dynamic and collaborative spirit at IMB, all key equipment is shared between research groups and looked after by trained staff in the Core Facilities.
 This means you will always have access to the most up-to-date and well maintained equipment that you need to carry out your experiments.

 In addition to the training available through our Core Facilities, IMB has training programmes for both specialist scientific techniques and key transferable skills.
 The scientific training we provide includes courses on key topics such as statistics, the analysis of large data sets (including those generated by microarrays and next generation sequencing methods) and advanced live and super-resolution microscopy.
 We also make sure our junior scientists learn the soft skills required for a successful career in an increasingly competitive scientific world both within and outside of academia.
 Courses we offer will cover topics such as presentation skills, scientific writing and project management, as well as conflict management and leadership skills.

 The working language at IMB is English and our researchers and students come from all around the world.
 As a consequence, you’ll feel at home here no matter where you are from.